ramnindra/url_scanning_service/README.md

 ## Technical Details
 In design I choose Python/Flask/RESTful framework that connects to MongoDB for database store There will be multiple App Servers container processing request.
 MongoDB databases has its own slave.

-There are multiple slave DB instances (views) in AWS accessible via secret password.
-These are load balanced using 2-choice randomized algorithm (Power-of-d-choices (Pod)) located in core/util.py (see reference 1).
-The DB urls are hashed and indexed by hashed domain to speed up comparisons in the DB select statement.